 Guiding Principles.
 The award process should be open, utilize clear guidelines, have wide dissemination, and recognize individual and collaborative efforts.

 Eligibility.
-All full-time faculty who have completed one year of service at SVC and adjunct faculty who have taught at least the equivalent of one year of full-time service at SVC;
+All full-time faculty who have completed one year of service at SVC and associate faculty who have taught at least the equivalent of one year of full-time service at SVC;

 Application.
 Eligible faculty may apply individually or collectively.
 Collaborative projects will be encouraged along with individual efforts;